We can provide any type of intermodal freight transportation regardless of the complexity.

-Intermodal freight transport is the transport of freight in a container or vehicle without handling the freight when changing modes.
+Intermodal freight transportation is the transport of freight in a container or vehicle without handling the freight when changing modes.
 Also, intermodal freight uses multiple modes of transportation, such as truck and rail.

 Intermodal transportation offers lower rates, predictable pricing, and flexibility.